In a Nutshell

 Debt Management Programs

-Monthly payments can be hard to reach, especially when you’re struggling to meet other bills and expenses.
-If you enroll in a debt management program, you’re going to be able to get smaller monthly payments to give yourself a better chance of paying down your debts.
-It’s better to make a smaller payment than to miss your monthly payments.
+Monthly debt payments can be difficult to handle, especially when you’re struggling to meet other bills and expenses.
+If you enroll in a debt management program, you can work to restructure your monthly payments, giving yourself a better chance of paying down your debts.

 Debt Consolidation Loans